08 September 2018

 "What our ancestors thought were sea monsters are great white sharks, blue whales, and giant squid.
 It turns out they're just another part of our natural environment."

-We know from before that Elizondo, and the others in TTSA (except for Tom DeLonge), have been, and still are, reluctant to use terms as "extraterrestrials", "aliens", etc. One obvious reason for their consistent avoidance of those terms is because they are riddled with all kinds of connotations and associations.
+We know from before that Elizondo, and the others in TTSA (except for Tom DeLonge), have been, and still are, reluctant to use terms as "extraterrestrials", "aliens", etc. One obvious reason for their consistent avoidance of those terms is that they are riddled with negative connotations and associations.

-That is why I call the ongoing disclosure for a careful and selective disclosure process.
-Or you can think of it as the world being in a preparation- and educational phase.
-Bit by bit, step by step, and carefully, people are going to be facilitated to broaden their understanding of our reality and what is part of our natural environment.
-And probably has been all along.
-Careful means it is going to take time.
+That is why I call the ongoing disclosure a careful and selective disclosure process.
+Or you can think of it as the world being in a preparation and educational phase.
+Bit by bit, and carefully, people are going to be facilitated to broaden their understanding of our reality and what is part of our natural environment.
+And has been all along.
+"Careful", means it is going to take time.

-I can imagine a chess game on a cosmic scale taking place behind the scenes and away from the media's and the public's awareness.
+I can imagine a chess game on a cosmic scale taking place behind the scenes and away from the media and the public's awareness.

 Disclosure is here.
 It is happening.
 But it is going to be a slow process rather than an event.
 The only question now is in what way and in which form the "selective"-part will play out.

-Are we in the future going to get the real, unbiased, and unfiltered truth of the UFO phenomena, or are we going to get a truth that will benefit the few?
+Are we in the future going to get the unbiased and unfiltered truth of the UFO phenomena, or are we going to get a truth that will benefit the few?

-Anyway, I choose to be carefully optimistic about this time around.
-If Luis Elizondo's words truly reflect what is in his heart, and in the hearts of the collective he is a part of, then I think we have some exciting and fascinating times to look forward to.
+Anyway, I choose to be carefully optimistic this time around.
+If Luis Elizondo's words truly reflect what is in his heart, and in the hearts of the collective he is a part of, then I think we have some fascinating times to look forward to.

 "The more knowledge people have, the better they will be able to master their own destinies, and not to be held hostage to the monsters of their imaginations." - Luis Elizondo